 Your credit score Australia is a snapshot of your credit behaviour.
-A borrower can improve the information on a credit file by doing simple adjustments in debt management.
+A borrower can improve and fix the information on a credit file by making simple adjustments in debt management.

-Here are practical steps to boost your credit score in no time.
+Here are six practical steps to boost your credit score in no time.

 Do not open new accounts frequently or open multiple accounts within a short time span

 Adding accounts will only add to the amount that you have to pay each month.
 If you can’t even pay one, then how do you expect you are going to pay for the new ones?
 Stick to one.
 Eventually, when you see that you are already capable of handling and paying another account, go apply for one.
 Go get one.

 4. Minimise your outstanding balances —don’t exceed 30% of available credit limit with each account.

 Having large balances to pay is hard.
 You have to cram and work hours more just so you’ll be able to pay them back each month.
 So having low outstanding balances is an advantage to you.
 You’ll just have to take out a little from your monthly budget, and then you’ll be able to pay your debt periodically.

 5. Pay any delinquent accounts as soon as possible and then keep them current.